CatSink/Employee_DB/README.md

 ## Installation

 To use this application, you will need to install NodeJS and MySQL.
+Clone this repository and then update the password to your MySQL passphrase.
+Now you are ready to go.
-To start the application open the file in the interated terminal in Visual Studio Code editor, type npm install to instialize the dependencies then run the following command node index.
+To start the application open the index.js file in the integrated terminal.
+Type npm install then enter to initialize the dependencies.
+Run the following command: node index, then press the enter key.
 The command will initiate a menu of prompts that will allow you to navigate the database.

 ## Usage